I804763/TechConnectFutureProofPIToIS/exercises/ex4/README.md

 <!-- <br>![image](/exercises/ex4/images/Auth_Booker.png)  -->

 8. The response contains the Access Token. **Copy** the **"access_token"** value to the clipboard as this is required in the next step for authentication.
+Swith the HTTP method to POST

 <br>![image](/exercises/ex4/images/OAuthToken.png)